Béla Fleck and Abigail Washburn

 Mr. Fleck: Well, it could be.

 Mr. Fleck: I remember it was like lights going off.
 Every note was like a light going off in my brain.
 It was just an amazing sound.
-And now I try to explain it as being a high-tech yet primitive sound.
+Now I try to explain it as being a high-tech yet primitive sound.
 Like, a computer can play fast, but you don’t get excited, you know?
 But there’s something so earthy and deep, especially about the way Earl Scruggs played, which turned people into believers.

 Ms. Washburn: Well, my “come to God” moment in the folk music world was hearing an LP of Doc Watson singing and playing “Shady Grove.”
 Is this where you want me to bust into song?